How to get rid of PMI, or private mortgage insurance

 The provider must automatically terminate PMI when your mortgage balance reaches 78 percent of the original purchase price, provided you are in good standing and haven’t missed any scheduled mortgage payments.

 Who this affects: Removing PMI in this way works for folks with conventional mortgages who have paid according to their original payment schedules and have reached the milestones of 78 percent equity or the halfway point in time.
-To be eligible, you must be up to date on your payments for automatic or final termination of PMI.
+To be eligible, you must be up to date on your payments.

 Option 2: Request PMI cancellation when mortgage balance reaches 80 percent